Academy Software Foundation - Project Lifecycle

 At the project’s Annual Review, the TAC will vote to either:

-• Move the project to the Incubation Stage if it meets the requirement for that stage.
+• Move the project to the Incubation Stage if it meets the requirements for that stage.

 • Renew the project at the Sandbox Stage if it feels it will move to the Incubation Stage by the next Annual Review.